nomachinez/pidisplay/README.md

    * Any widgets need a widget_location = top or widget_location = bottom in the main config.ini file for it to show up.
    * Plugins will be loaded and cycled through in the order present in the main config.ini file.
    * If you want a particular plugin to stay on the screen longer/shorter than the default "autoswitch_timer" value, enter autoswitch_timer = # in the section for that plugin with the number of seconds you want.
    * You can load a plugin multiple times by adding it multiple times in the main config file.
 Just make sure to name it something different.
-The options can be managed seperately as well (e.g., 2 tickers with different symbols and speeds)
+The options can be managed separately as well (e.g., 2 tickers with different symbols and speeds)
    * To disable a plugin, remove it or comment it out in the main config.ini file.

 5. The settings in the main config.ini file are great for my [1360x768 7" screen](https://www.amazon.com/Eviciv-Portable-Monitor-Display-1024X600/dp/B07L6WT77H).
 You may want to adjust them if your screen is different.
-There are many settings that can be overriden in here but the ones to look at first are:
+There are many settings that can be overridden in here but the ones to look at first are:

 **(BE SURE to edit the main config.ini file, NOT the config.ini file in each plugin folder.
-It is there for your reference/documentation only and can/will be overritten when you upgrade)**
+It is there for your reference/documentation only and can/will be overwritten when you upgrade)**
 - __Main config.ini__
   - Set fullscreen/resolution
   - Set system font